-Providers requesting a reconsideration, correction or reprocessing of a Claim previously adjudicated by an entity that is delegated for Claims payment must submit their request to the delegated entity responsible for payment of the original Claim.
+Providers requesting a reconsideration, correction or reprocessing of a Claim previously adjudicated by an entity that is delegated for Claims payment must

-Balance Billing
+Balance billing

-Pursuant to Law and CMS guidance, Members who are dually eligible for Medicare and Medicaid and classified as Qualified Medicare Beneficiaries (QMB) shall not be held liable for Medicare Part A and B cost sharing when the State or another payor is responsible for paying such amounts.
+Pursuant to law and CMS guidance, Members who are dually eligible for Medicare and Medicaid and classified as Qualified Medicare Beneficiaries (QMB) shall not be held liable for Medicare Part A and B cost sharing when the State or another payor is responsible for paying such amounts.
 The Provider is responsible for verifying eligibility and obtaining approval for those services that require prior authorization.

 Providers agree that under no circumstance shall a Member be liable to the Provider for any sums that are the legal obligation of Senior Whole Health to the Provider.
-Balance billing a Member for Covered Services is prohibited, except for the Member's applicable copayment, coinsurance and deductible amounts.
+Balance billing a Member for covered services is prohibited, except for the Member's applicable copayment, coinsurance and deductible amounts.

-Fraud, Waste, and Abuse
+Fraud, waste and abuse

-Failure to report instances of suspected fraud, waste, and abuse is a violation of the Law and subject to the penalties provided by Law.
+Failure to report instances of suspected fraud, waste, and abuse is a violation of the law and subject to the penalties provided by law.
 For additional information please refer to the Compliance section of this Provider Manual.

-Encounter Data
+Encounter data